Skip to main content

 Including the transaction in a checkpoint

-The consensus layer produces a universally agreed-upon ordering of transactions.
+Inclusion in a checkpoint is the final stage in the life of a transaction.
+The consensus layer produces a deterministic ordering of transactions.
 This ordering is the starting point for the creation of checkpoints.

 Epoch change